Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Approximating the badly approximable by Dawid Kielak and Damian Sawicki

-\bib{A}{article}{ author={Yu, G.} title={The coarse Baum-Connes conjecture for spaces which admit a uniform embedding into Hilbert space}, journal={Invent.
+\bib{A}{article}{ author={Yu, Guoliang}, title={The coarse Baum-Connes conjecture for spaces which admit a uniform embedding into Hilbert space}, journal={Invent.
 Math.}, volume={139}, date={2000}, number={1}, pages={201--240}, issn={0020-9910}, doi={10.1007/s002229900032}, }

 \end{biblist} \end{bibdiv}